 Why?
 A lack of understanding of the nature of addiction is partly to blame.
 Some don't realize that it is a disease, with a strong physical component.
 They see it primarily as a spiritual problem, a weakness in someone’s nature that must be fixed.
 This can lead them to try and effect change through persuasion or pressure, which only creates a negative atmosphere.

 A popular phrase used in recovery programs is, “You're only as sick as your secrets.”
 Too many Christians who struggle with addiction keep silent rather than face disapproval from their congregation.
 Fortunately, we can all be part of breaking this pattern.

 Even a quick online search will provide lots of useful information about addictive disorders.
 But as Christians, we have an additional resource literally at our fingertips.
-The Bible actually has a lot to say to us in terms of reaching out and ministering to those who struggle.
+The Bible has a lot to say to us in terms of reaching out and ministering to those who struggle.